California Colocation & Data Center Solutions

 Whether you’re data infrastructure requires one or several data center cabinets of space, Fibernet’s Silicon Valley data center can handle your cooling, power and space requirements of up to 20,000 sq. ft. and 6 Megawatts of power.

-Fibernet’s San Jose, CA Data Center Accessibility
+Fibernet’s Santa Clara, CA Data Center Accessibility

 With the close proximity to the San Jose airport and easy freeway access, Fibernet’s California data center is highly accessible any time you need to go and check on your servers.